-- Staff have a responsibility to identify those children who are suffering from abuse or neglect and to ensure that any concerns about the welfare of a pupil are reported to the designated safeguarding lead. - Staff should refer to appendix 1 for a full definition of significant harm and the specific indicators that may suggest a pupil may be at risk of suffering significant harm. - Any concerns held by staff should be discussed in the first instance with the designated safeguarding lead or their deputy and advice sought on what action should be taken.
-Where required, advice on thresholds and indicators of harm can be obtained from the MASH social worker on a nonames basis. - Concerns may be monitored over time and recorded on the monitoring/incident form shown at appendix 2.
+- Staff should refer to appendix 1 for a full definition of significant harm and the specific indicators that may suggest a pupil may be at risk of suffering significant harm. - Any concerns held by staff should be discussed in the first instance with the designated safeguarding lead or their deputy and advice sought on what action should be taken.
+Where required, advice on thresholds and indicators of harm can be obtained from the MASH social worker on a no-names basis. - Concerns may be monitored over time and recorded on the monitoring/incident form shown at appendix 2.
 Details of any concerning incidents should also be recorded on this form.